ExplicITConsulting/set-outlooksignatures.com/implementationapproach.en.md

 sitemap_changefreq: weekly
 ---
 <!-- omit in toc -->
-## What approach do we recommend for implementing the software? {#recommended-approach}
+## What organizational approach do we recommend for implementing the software? {#recommended-approach}
 For most companies, the <a href="/quickstart">quick start guide</a> is the most efficient way to get started.
 It enables you to implement Set-OutlookSignatures and the Benefactor Circle add-on on your own in no time.

 Full <a href="/support#professional-support">implementation support</a> rarely takes more than half a day.

 <p>
   <div class="buttons">